Judith Graham Pool

 Judith Ethel Graham Pool (June 1, 1919 — July 13, 1975) was an American scientist.
 She is best known for the discovery of cryoprecipitation, a process for creating concentrated blood clotting factors which significantly improved the quality of life for hemophiliacs around the world.

 Background

-Judith Graham was born in Queens, New York into a Jewish family.
+Judith Graham was born on June 1, 1919 in Queens, New York into a Jewish family.
 Her mother was a school teacher and her father was a stockbroker.
 She married Ithiel de Sola Pool, a political scientist, in her junior year.
 She left her graduate program when she gave birth to her two sons, Jonathan Robert and Jeremy David Pool, in the 1940s.
 The couple divorced in the 1950s.
 She moved to Oslo, Norway in 1958—1959.
 She had a daughter twenty years after the birth of her second son, and married Maurice Sokolow, professor of medicine and hematology.
 Their marriage ended after three years.

 Judith Pool died at age 56, from a brain tumor.